 SUBLESSOR:

-Dickinson Wright PLLC
+Dickir nson Wright PLLC

+By:

-By: \\\\\\ John D. Gorzalski Chief Administrative Officer Its:
+John D. Gorzalski

+Its: Chief Administrative Officer

 SUBLESSEE:

+Coral Academy of Science Las Vegas

+By:

-By: \\\\\\ Hasan Deniz, PhD.
-President of the Governing Board Its:
+Hasan Deniz, PhD.

+Its: President of the Governing Board

 EXHIBIT A

 LEASE

 The Lease, the First and Second Amendments thereto and the First and Second Assignments thereof follow this page